raspberrypilearning/blender-tiled-floor/en/quiz1/question_3.md

   --- feedback ---

-  Not quite, Blender can be used for fashion but that is not the only field.
+  Not quite.
+Blender can be used for fashion, but that is not the only field it can be used in.

   --- /feedback ---